Sláintecare

-Sláintecare was a reform of the healthcare system of Ireland.
+Sláintecare is a reform of the healthcare system of Ireland.
 Pronounced /'slQ:nch@keir, 'slA:n-/ SLAWN-chə-kair-,_-SLAHN--, the name is derived from sláinte /ga/, the Irish word for "health."
-The intent of the Sláintecare reforms was to achieve a universal single-tier health and social care system, which provides equitable access to services based on need, and not ability to pay.
+The intent of the Sláintecare reforms is to achieve a universal single-tier health and social care system, which provides equitable access to services based on need, and not ability to pay.
 The Sláintecare programme enjoys the support of all parties in the Oireachtas.

 Reform programmes

 In its Sláintecare Action Plan 2023, the Department of Health identified two reform programmes it was prioritising, both composed of individual projects.